UBC-MDS/Wine_Quality_Predictor/eda/wine_EDA.md

-Base on the brief summary of the data above, there is no missing value, all the features have numeric values, hence there is no major preprocessing needed besides combining the two data set of red wine and white wine to consider wine type (i.e. red or wine) as another possible features that could link to wine quality.
+Base on the brief summary of the data above, there is no missing value, all the features have numeric values, hence there is no major preprocessing needed.
+We decide to combine the two data sets of red wine and white wine to consider wine type (i.e. red or wine) as another possible features that could link to wine quality.
+Below is the combined data set.